A day-by-day guide to this week's best online theater and dance

 Thursday 8:30pm EDT / 1:30am BST (available for 18 hours)

 The Commissary, a new group of 40 artists now collectively in virtual residence at Off Broadway’s Vineyard Theatre, presents Lessons in Survival, a series conceived by Marin Ireland, Peter Mark Kendall, Tyler Thomas and Reggie D. White.
 In each installment, actors with earpieces channel historic speeches, interviews and conversations in real time, directed by Tyler Thomas.
 Eight performances and four live “open rehearsals” are scheduled through November 1, with free public forums on YouTube every Sunday to discuss the work.
 Single tickets start at $9; a $60 all-access pass will let you watch every episode on an extended viewing page (through November 15).
-Tonight’s open rehearsal features Crystal Dickinson, Peter Gerety, Jennifer Ikeda, Peter Mark Kendall, TL Thompson and Nicole Villamil working through words by Miles Davis, Muhammed Ali, Nikki Giovanni, Joan Baez and Pete Seeger.
+Tonight’s final open rehearsal features Helen Cespedes, Kalyne Coleman, Nicole Lewis, Kristolyn Lloyd, Peter Mark Kendall, Joe Morton and Keith Randolph Smith working through words by Paul Robeson, John Lewis, Lucille Clifton, Sonia Sanchez and Sarah Keys Evans.

 Frigid New York: Frigid Fridays

-Frigid’s weekly virtual variety show, hosted by Lucie Pohl from the company’s home base in the East Village’s Kraine Theater, is a melting pot of theater, comedy, storytelling and more.
-This week’s bill features, among other attractions, karaoke by Terry Jackson, storytelling by Clay McLeod Chapman, comedy by Veronica Garza, music by Kilusan Bautista and special material by Dandy Darkly.
+Frigid’s weekly virtual variety show, broadcast from the company’s home base in the East Village’s Kraine Theater, is a melting pot of theater, comedy, storytelling and more.
+This week is guest-hosted by Jackson Sturkey; the bill features music by Leslie Goshko, comedy by Vanessa Hollingshead and movie reviews by Genny Yosco and Amanda Nicastro.
 Tickets are pay-what-you-wish.

 Friday 7pm EDT / midnight BST (live only)